Deogarh, Rajasthan: Places of interest

 Deogarh is a popular tourist destination, boasting a complex of luxurious heritage resorts managed by the erstwhile royal family of the Deogarh thikana.

 Apart from the palace there is also a meter gauge train from Deogarh to Marwar Junction which goes through the sanctuary and hills of Kali Ghati, where there are many bridges and tunnels constructed by the British.
 There are many wild animals in the region, and the plains of Marwar are visible from atop the mountains.

 In the heart of the town, is the Kunjbihari Mandir, which is famous for the many bats that live inside the roof of the building.
 There is one clock tower in the main central chowk (market) of the town at the top of Charbhuja Temple.

 Anjaneshwar Mahadev temple is also nearby (around 4–5 km), which is famous for its Sivalinga which formed naturally as a result of rain water dissolving calcium in the rocks.
 It was formed similarly to the ice sivalinga of Amarnath Temple.
 The temple is in a mountain cave with a small water body on top of it.
 The area is a common destination for picnics, and has a view of Deogarh because of its elevation.
 Situated on the Deogarh–Bhilwara route, it is easily accessible throughout the year.

 Other places like Nathdwara, famous for the Shrinath Ji Temple, is just 90 km from Deogarh on the road to Udaipur.
 Ajmer is also just 150 km away on Jaipur–Delhi Route.

-Main occupation

-Deogarh's main employment source is tourism.
-Locals are often engaged in the farming and stone polishing businesses as well as local handicrafts.
-Some real estate agencies are trying to develop the surrounding and expanding town.

-There is also a government hospital and industrial training institute, which attract people from neighbouring villages.

-Rulers

-Rawat Sanga Singh, 1st Rawat of Deogarh 1521–1574.

-Rawat Duda Singh, 2nd Rawat of Deogarh 1574–1611.

-Rawat Isar Das, 3rd Rawat of Deogarh 1611–1641.

-Rawat Gokul Das I, 4th Rawat of Deogarh 1641–1669.